DlieBG/open_transfer_vault/README.md

-# open_transfer_vault
+# Open Transfer Vault
-Discovering the limits of transfer.sh
+Discovering the limits of transfer.sh - FOR EDUCATIONAL PURPOSES ONLY